 If our hazard ratio calculator outputs a ratio of 0.5, it means that on average, a subject in the treatment group is half as likely to experience an event than a subject from the control group, given they both reached a given point in time t.
 In other words, HR is equivalent to the relative risk that an individual in the group with the higher hazard reaches the endpoint first (with correction: odds replaced with risk), equivalently: that an individual in the group with the lower hazard reaches the endpoint last.
 It, however, does not mean that at all points in time a subject in the treated group has twice the survival risk or even twice the chance to experience an event - as with any other average, it cannot be interpreted in reverse - as applying to all elements of the class from which it was calculated.

 It should be noted that two time to event curves with the same hazard ratio may in fact lead to vastly different practical outcomes.
 Take for example the following two comparisons which result in the same hazard ratio of 0.5, but vastly different differences in medians and (restricted) means:

 This an illustration of the side-effect of the fact that HR is based on relative rankings and not on actual survival times.
 Additional metrics such as the median and mean or restricted mean need to be considered as well as visual representation which would depict the actual survival curves.
 Using these additional tools it is easy to spot that the graph on the right depicts significantly better performance than the one on the left.
-This is not something you can currently accomplish with this hazard ratio calculator.
+This is not something you can currently accomplish with our tool.